bos/stanford-cs240h/notes/l5/concurrency.md

     * Any valid argument type
     * `()` (for functions returning `void`)
     * `IO a` where `a` is either of the above two
-* Place result `IO` if function has side effects or non-determinism
+* Place result in `IO` if function has side effects or non-determinism
     * Okay to omit if it is a pure C function:

         ~~~~ {.haskell}